silverstripe/silverstripe-framework/docs/en/misc/coding-conventions.md

 ## License

-Parts of these coding conventions were adapted from [Zend Framework](http://framework.zend.com/manual/en/coding-standard.overview.html), which are licensed under BSD (see [license](http://framework.zend.com/license)).
+Parts of these coding conventions were adapted from `[Zend Framework](http://framework.zend.com/manual/en/coding-standard.overview.html)`, which are licensed under BSD (see [license](http://framework.zend.com/license)).

 ## Related